bestkb/ABM_py/ODD/ODD.md

   Each individual will look for work within the community.
 Individuals with land may work in agriculture on their own land.
-If an individual is not part of a household with its own land, the individual may seek agricultural employment with another household.
-If supply \> demand, then the individual may gain employment with another household.
+If an individual is not part of a household with its own land, the individual may seek agricultural employment with another household by entering the internal. labor market.
+If wtp \> wta, then the individual may gain employment with another household.
 If supply is not greater than demand, then the agent does not find work in agriculture with another household.
 Individuals may also consider